saltyorg/docs/docs/reference/rclone.md

 1. Create a `union` rclone remote called "google", with the components set to the three td remotes you just created.

-With Saltbox we ultimately want to set up multiple teamdrives and service accounts from the get-go, with as few manual steps as possible.

-That fully-automated process is still under construction.
+With Saltbox we ultimately want to mnake this process as automatic as it can be, but that software is still under construction.

 For now, please follow this [partially scripted version of this process](rclone-manual.md).